Why Are My Energy Levels So Low | Teelixir

 To prevent the accumulation of oxidative stress, we must identify sources of additional toxins in our lives.
 These toxins can be found in personal care products, plastic containers used for eating and drinking, regular consumption of drugs and alcohol, pesticides and fungicides in non-organic foods, or heavy metals and contaminants present in tap water.
 By addressing these sources of toxins, we can reduce the oxidative stress on our body and support optimal energy production.

-The buildup of toxins in our body puts extra strain on the liver, which is responsible for detoxification.
-Being aware of these toxins can guide us in taking steps to minimize their presence:
+The buildup of substances in our body may put extra strain on the liver, which has traditionally been associated with processing compounds.
+Being aware of these substances can guide us in taking steps to minimise their presence:

 • Opt for certified organic health foods to reduce exposure to harmful substances.